jonnypeace/PyLockr/README.md

 # PyLockr

 A simple password manager written mostly in python using the Flask Library.
-PyLockr builds with docker have been implemented as the go-to choice for using this application.
+PyLockr builds use docker and there are prebuilt images hosted here on github.
 Users should think carefully about setting this up behind an HTTPS connection, using something like certbot with nginx.
 I will be detailing these steps in a future README.

 ## Setting up the Virtual Environment on Arch Linux